Professional Training Calendar

 Alzheimer's Disease Circle of Care: 10th Annual Conference for Families

 This annual education conference is designed to fit the needs of families caring for a loved one with Alzheimer’s disease or related dementia.
 It is also for professionals who would like to learn more about Alzheimer’s disease, the challenges and hope for the future.

-For more information on registration or to be added to the waiting list please contact Blanca Vazquez-Arias at firstname.lastname@example.org or 800-272-3900.
+For questions about the Circle of Care conference, please contact Blanca Vazquez-Arias at firstname.lastname@example.org or 800-272-3900.

 Monterey - 2014 Education Conferences

 The Alzheimer's Association, in partnership with Monterey Bay Geriatric Resource Center presents Alzheimer's disease and Related Dementias: Accepting the Challenge